 Step 2: Submit KS Certification Statement

-2. Review your current document statuses.
+2. Review your current required KS document status.

 Step 3: Submit Required Documents